Miss Rhode Island USA

 The Miss Rhode Island USA competition is the beauty pageant that selects the representative for the state Rhode Island in the Miss USA pageant.
 It is currently directed by D&D Productions.

 Rhode Island made its first placement at Miss USA in 1961 and has been one of the most consistent states since 2000, with four semi-finalist placements and one first runner-up placement.
 On June 3, 2012, Olivia Culpo won the first Miss USA title from the state of Rhode Island.
 On December 19, 2012, Culpo became the first Rhode Islander to win the title of Miss Universe.
-She also became the first Quadruple Crown winner in the history of Miss Rhode Island Teen USA and Miss Rhode Island USA.

-Elaine Collado of Providence was crowned Miss Rhode Island USA 2022 on May 29, 2022, at Veterans Memorial Auditorium in Providence.
-She represented Rhode Island for the title of Miss USA 2022.
+Brianna Vega of Providence was crowned Miss Rhode Island USA 2025 on May 25, 2025, at Rhode Island Convention Center in Providence.
+She represented Rhode Island at Miss USA 2025.